jwheatp/starwars-command-line/README.md

 * darth_vader leaves the death_star to pursue Luke!
 Move him from the death_star into the empire directory!
 * Thanks to his practice back home at Beggar's Canyon, Luke blew up the death star!
 Remove it from the galaxy!
 * You win!
-* We will walk through how to submit homework tomorrow!